FactoryTalk-Optix/Optix_Sample_PrometheusMetricsExporter/README.md

 ### Metric_Logic Class

-- **Start Method**: Initializes and starts the metrics server on port 1234 and starts a periodic task to refresh the metrics.
+- **Start Method**: Initializes and starts the metrics server on port `1234`, configures OpenTelemetry with a console exporter, and starts a periodic task to refresh the metrics.
 - **Stop Method**: Disposes of the periodic task and metrics server.
-- **MetricsMethod**: Refreshes the memory and CPU metrics and updates the Prometheus gauges.
+- **UpdateMetricsMethod**: Refreshes the memory and CPU metrics and updates the Prometheus gauges.

 ### CpuUsage Class